When Couchbase launched the Engagement Database in 2017, it was a solution that this customer-experience-obsessed age was waiting for.

 Just a year into implementing account-based marketing (since 2017), Couchbase added large enterprises such as Verizon, Cisco, and Carrefour to their growing client list.
 The campaign also saw an ROI of 10X the budgeted amount and a 13X increase in the average deal amount.
 Here’s what we learned from their account-based marketing strategy.

-The first lesson learnt from Couchbase's account-based marketing campaign is to flip the lead generation funnel upside down, placing the customer at the center.
+The first lesson learnt from Couchbase's account-based marketing campaign is to flip the lead generation funnel and place the customer at the centre.

 Awareness, interest, consideration, and purchase — we’re all familiar with the age-old lead generation funnel.
 It’s the strategy of casting the widest net possible and trusting that our ideal customers will swim through the carefully crafted funnel to become a paying customer.
 Yet, less than 1% of all leads will ever become customers.
 That seems like a huge waste of marketing dollars.
-Couchbase’s account-based marketing strategy calls for the marketing model to be flipped upside down, focusing on identifying, expanding and engaging customers.
+Couchbase’s account-based strategy calls for the marketing model to be flipped, focusing on identifying, expanding and engaging customers.

 Here’s a diagram that illustrates this unconventional funnel and how it’s different from the traditional funnel.

 Employing the traditional lead-generation model, Couchbase marketers spent time building a well-oiled machine that captures and feeds prospective customers with content built around broad personas.
-The onus is on the customer to navigate his or her way through this funnel and eventually knock on Couchbase’s door, becoming a paying customer - hence the reason we call it the customer’s journey.
+The onus is on the customer to navigate his or her way through this funnel and eventually become a paying customer.

 The flipped funnel proposes that marketers should return to the driver's seat, making it the marketer’s journey.
 We trace this journey with Couchbase’s experience with account-based marketing.

 The beating heart of any account-based marketing campaign is the ideal customer profile.
-Much of the work that goes behind identifying accounts, relies on the data provided by closed deals.
-This is where alignment with the Sales team becomes crucial.
+Much of the work that goes behind identifying accounts rely on data from successful deals.
+This is where alignment with the sales team becomes crucial.
 Coupled with predictive data and deep insights from marketing tools, they were able to produce a definitive list of accounts to target.